Skip to main content

 On the record

-Bola Ahmed Tinubu directed the Federal Competition and Consumer Protection Commission to investigate major tech firms (Google, Meta, X) for alleged anti-competitive practices against Nigerian media/economy content exploitation.
+The Nigerian government directed the Federal Competition and Consumer Protection Commission to investigate major tech companies (Google, Meta, X) for alleged anti-competitive practices in exploiting Nigerian media/content under President Bola Ahmed Tinubu’s administration.

 Musa Mohammed Rabiu Kwankwaso